dylannguyen810/CSE360HW/README.md

-# This individual assignment tests on our implementation on the CRUD method: Create, Read, Update, and Delete.
+# This individual assignment tests our implementation of the CRUD method: Create, Read, Update, and Delete.
-Students also must be tested on the Studen User Stories that must be implemented into the following program from the CRUD method.
+Students must also be tested on the Student User Stories from Canvas, which must be implemented into the following program using the CRUD method.
-I have designed and implemented a console-based application that will test on the CRUD method with a subset of the Student User Stories Requirements.
+I have designed and implemented a console-based application that will test the CRUD method with a subset of the Student User Stories Requirements.